tedeh/jayson/README.md

 Highlighting [issues](https://github.com/tedeh/jayson/issues) or submitting pull requests on [Github](https://github.com/tedeh/jayson) is most welcome.

-Please make sure to follow the style of the project, and lint your code with `make lint` before submitting a patch.
+Please make sure to follow the style of the project, and lint your code with `npm run lint` before submitting a patch.